Chase Freedom® vs. Citi® Double Cash Card: Which is best for you?

-For those hoping to maximize cash back on their day-to-day spending, Chase Freedom and the Citi Double Cash Card are both great options.
-But it’s not easy to pick one over the other: while Chase Freedom offers a great cash-back rate of 5% on bonus categories, these categories are subject to quarterly rotations, and the rewards are capped.
-Then you’ve got Citi’s straightforward earning structure of unlimited 2% flat-rate — but it comes without the trimmings like a welcome bonus.
+For those hoping to maximize cash back on their day-to-day spending, Chase Freedom® and the Citi® Double Cash Card are both great options.
+But it’s not easy to pick one over the other: while Chase Freedom offers a 5% cash back on up to $1,500 in combined bonus category purchases each quarter (activation required), plus 1% back on everything else, these categories are subject to quarterly rotations, and the rewards are capped.
+Then you’ve got Citi’s straightforward earning structure where you can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+But, it comes without the trimmings like a welcome bonus.
 Clearly, both cards have advantages and drawbacks.

 As is often the case, choosing the right credit card is more about looking at your own spending patterns and deciding on the amount of effort you’re willing to make to earn rewards.
 Your preferences and values come into it too: some people think highly of rewards you can predict, while others love the thrill of earning bonus cash back on rotating categories.